Information on content sharing

 The bandwidth for the presentation channel is adaptive and varies depending on the content being presented.
 Below are some examples that help illustrate this.

-- If we receive high resolution and high fps (frames per second), it will take up to 75% of the total bandwidth in order to preserve presentation quality.
-(The rationale is that if something is presented then it is likely to be more important than the main video.)
+- If the service receives high resolution and high fps (frames per second), it will take up to 75% of the total bandwidth to preserve presentation quality.

 - In CVI meetings and point-to-point calls you will most likely get a more even 50:50 split of the bandwidth between the video stream and content.